chaotic-society/theoretica-tutorials/algebra/vec.md

 vec<complex<>, N> w;
 ```

-They can then be initialized in multiple ways:
+They can be initialized in multiple ways:

 ```cpp
 // Fill a 3d vector with 0s